Welcome to my website

 Forthcoming exhibitions:

-A selection of the blue pots, which will be displayed at Knowl Hill Village Hall, can be seen in Gallery 1 and there are more in Gallery 2.
+A selection of the blue pots likely to be displayed at the Ivers Village Fete and Kingsbury Barn, can be seen in Gallery 1 and there are more in Gallery 2.

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.